 - Mulch in the fall to avoid having to do it in the spring.
 Every gardener understands that spring is a hectic time, and late fall usually provides a more manageable to-do list of garden duties.
 Mulching in the fall saves time in the spring.

-- Cooler temperatures makes a strenuous task like mulching more pleasurable.
+- Cooler temperatures make a strenuous task like mulching more pleasurable.
 When the temperature is in the 50s, you work up less of a sweat.

 - You produce a clear bed surface that makes mulching a breeze by cutting down perennials for the winter.
 It’s impossible to avoid emerging perennial shoots, bulbs, or seedlings.
 Cutting perennial stems down in the fall removes that duty from your spring to-do list.

-- Fall mulching allows you to enjoy the Great Outdoors one more time before winter weather terminates your outdoor garden season.
+- Fall mulching allows you to enjoy the Great Outdoors once more before winter weather terminates your outdoor garden season.

 4 reasons to skip fall mulching